Australia crush South Africa again to seal series

 Although the tourists avoided an eight successive total of less than 200, they never looked likely to take the game into a fifth day.

-Bavuma was the only batter to make more than 33 as Scott Boland claimed 2-49 on his home ground and captain Pat Cummins, who removed opposite number Dean Elgar on the third evening, conceded only 20 runs from 16 overs and reviewed two decisions that were overturned by the TV umpire.
+Bavuma was the only batter to make more than 33 as Scott Boland claimed 2-49 on his home ground and Cummins, who removed Elgar on the third evening, conceded only 20 runs from 16 overs and reviewed two decisions that were overturned by the TV umpire.

 Part-time leg-spinner Steve Smith sealed victory in the Shane Warne Test by bowling Lungi Ngidi.